All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Posthumous Character: He's dead by the time the series starts.

-- Secret Keeper: Tom was in possession of the blueprints for Pluton, a battleship strong enough to destroy entire islands, and hid them to prevent the World Government from getting their hands on the blueprints.
+- Secret-Keeper: Tom was in possession of the blueprints for Pluton, a battleship strong enough to destroy entire islands, and hid them to prevent the World Government from getting their hands on the them.
 After his death, Iceburg kept hiding the blueprints in his place.

 - Signature Laugh: "Tata ha ha ha ha!".

 - Stout Strength: Tom's portly and round physiques put a lot of emphasis on his arms, which are strong enough to carry huge pieces of wood.
 Justified because he's a Fish-man, who's naturally very strong on his own.

 - Super Strength: Tom was strong even by Fish-man standards, able to lift a ship with just one hand while the other lifted three masts.